 - Get a history of the property as that will be relevant to and useful in the future property inspections.
-Many buyers like to know how long the property has been with the current ownership and why they are disposing of the property today.
+Many buyers like to know how long the property has been with the current owner and why they are disposing of the property today.
 Check out the history of the property independently if that can be done; many property owners will give you the convenient truth without necessarily all the facts of relevance to the property history.

 - Work through the local development plans to identify the current property zoning.
 That zoning will have relevance to property usage and legal occupation.
 That will then have importance on your target market and marketing campaign.

 - If the property includes tenants in occupancy, review the leases prior to any marketing activities.
 If appropriate and if possible, talk to the tenants to get their feedback regards property performance and landlord support.
 Many a tenant has derailed a sale process through negative comments regards the landlord.
 If the tenants do not like the landlord before the sale, it is wise to know that fact and prepare for the negative feedback that any buyer for the property may identify from those tenants.
 The landlord for the property will be the client in the sale, but you are the professional that is trying to put a deal together.